eniware-org/automation-scripts/README.md

 deploy-bosh-cf.sh - deploys BOSH Director, configure it, deploy CF.

+NB: Edit configure-openstack.sh and deploy-bosh-ch.sh to set your desired password.
+The current values for all password is "password"

 Run configure-openstack.sh and download-repos.sh(doesn't matter which is first).
 Run the terraform scripts:
 >cd ~/terraform